sap-tutorials/Tutorials/tutorials/iot-express-5-use-webide-template/iot-express-5-use-webide-template.md

 ## Prerequisites
  - **Proficiency:** Beginner
- - **Configuration** You or someone else, that is an administrator in your global account, has walked through the following end-to-end configuration and onboarding guide: [SAP IoT Application Enablement: Onboarding - Setting up Your Account](https://help.sap.com/viewer/9dfedbe95cbe4a9f9a5ceddbef7f88e5/latest/en-US/c5b72d23880240dcb4b0d7b9523b065a.html).
+ - **Configuration** You or someone else, that is an administrator in your global account, has walked through the following end-to-end configuration and onboarding guide: [Getting Started with SAP Leonardo IoT](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest).
  - **Tutorials:** [Create Thing Model](https://developers.sap.com/tutorials/iot-express-4-create-thing-model.html)

 ## Details
 ### You will learn
-- How to use SAP Web IDE to build an application that leverages UI controls and data from IoT Application Enablement
+- How to use SAP Web IDE to build an application that leverages UI controls and data from SAP Leonardo IoT
 - How to use templates to speed up developing prototypes for certain use cases.
 - How to use the sensor chart UI control to discover patterns in your initial sensor data.